Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 That was part of it, yeah.

-That does become harder to justify given these stats and various polls.
+Yeah, but you're right, that does become harder to justify given these stats and various polls.

-How long have I got, Carl?
+How long have I got Carl?

-Because there's another good article.
+Because there's another good argument.

-It's ages, man.
+Oh, we've got ages, man.

 Okay.